 - 1. Download and install the latest Remote Files for Grid64g from our site www.retouchcontrol.com/grid64g - 2.
 If you are on Windows, please create two additional midi ports in LoopMIDI and call them "from MaschineRJam 2" and "to MaschineJam 2".
-See the Appendix for more info on LoopMIDI. - 3.
+If you are on Mac, please create two additional ports in the IAC and call them "Jam_IN2" and "Jam_OUT2" - 3.
 Let's enable the Grid64g in MaschineR Jam.
 This is done by modifying the "Settings.json" file which is contained in the "Support" folder of the app.
 If you are on Mac, right click on the app and select "Show Package Contents".
 From there, you will be able to access the "Support" folder. - 4.
 Find the "Settings.json" file and open it in a text editor of your choice.
 Go to the line that says "RE_Enabled" and change the number from 0 to 1.
 Save the file.
 Make sure you save it with the .json extension and not with a .txt extension! - 5.
 Launch MaschineR Jam and then launch Reason - 6.
 In Reason, go to Preferences/Control Surfaces -> Click on Add and select "RetouchControl" for the Manufacturer and "MaschineRJam_Grid64g" for the model -> - 7.
-For the IN port select "from MaschineRJam 2" and for the OUT port select "to MaschineRJam 2" - 8.
+If on Windows, for the IN port select "from MaschineRJam 2" and for the OUT port select "to MaschineRJam 2".
+If on Mac, for the IN port select "Jam IN2" and for the OUT port select "Jam OUT2". - 8.
 Create a Grid64g in the rack, and if the control surface was configured properly, you will be able to program it from the Jam!